onep1xel/TheAccessAgency/content/accessible-tourism.md

     color: # dark light muted
     background: ""
     image: /images/tiles/tile-bg-wheelchair-army.jpg
+    alt: a dark green tinted silhouette of a wheelchair user

   - heading: 40%+
     text: of baby boomers will be retiring with some form of disability